 Adrian Goldfarb entered into an employment agreement (the "Goldfarb Employment Agreement") dated April 1, 2018, pursuant to which Mr. Goldfarb serves as Chief Financial Officer, Executive Vice President and Director of Duos Technologies Group, Inc. Under the Goldfarb Employment Agreement, Mr. Goldfarb is paid an annual salary of \$175,000 and a car allowance of \$7,500 per annum.
-The Goldfarb Employment Agreement had an initial term through April 30, 2019, subject to renewal for successive one-year terms unless either party gives notice of that party's election to not renew to the other at least 60 days prior to the expiration of the then-current term.
+The Goldfarb Employment Agreement had an initial term through April 30, 2019, subject to renewal for successive oneyear terms unless either party gives notice of that party's election to not renew to the other at least 60 days prior to the expiration of the then-current term.
 The Goldfarb Employment Agreement contains certain provisions for early termination, which may result in a severance payment equal to one year of base salary then in effect.
-The Employment agreement was approved by the Compensation Committee and it is anticipated that Mr. Goldfarb's compensation terms will be revisited in the future by the Compensation Committee of the Company's Board.
+The Employment agreement was approved by the Compensation Committee and it is anticipated that Mr. Goldfarb's compensation Committee of the Company's Board.